 The marked influence of the COVID-19 pandemic on the adoption of emerging technologies provides a clear directive for organisations.
 In an era marked by remote work and digital collaboration, the integration of collaborative tools has transitioned from being a luxury to a necessity.
-Organisations must, therefore be proactive in taking the initiative to apply these technologies to ensure business continuity and effective stakeholder communication.
+Organisations must, therefore, be proactive in taking the initiative to apply these technologies to ensure agility, business continuity and effective stakeholder communication.

-The alignment of strategic knowledge management with employee information-seeking behaviours emerges.
+The alignment of knowledge management strategies with employee information-seeking behaviours emerges.
 Organisations are responsible for making sure that their knowledge management strategies resonate with the informational needs of their employees.
-This alignment not only optimises information flow but also enhances overall organisational efficiency.
+This alignment not only optimises information flow and reliability but also enhances overall organisational efficiency.